 Locum tenens is an exciting career alternative for physicians — giving you the freedom to choose where you work and set your own schedule.
 However, it also means the process for filing and paying taxes will be different.
 Don’t worry!
-As long as you are aware of the differences and plan for them, it shouldn’t be a big deal.
+As long as you're aware of the differences and plan for them, it shouldn’t be a big deal.
 The road to mastering locum tenens physician taxes starts here.
-Let’s take a closer look.

-Locum tenens physicians receive a 1099 tax form.
+Locum tenens physicians work as independent contractors.
 What does that mean?

-Most locum tenens physicians work for their employer as an independent contractor.
-That means as a locum tenens physician, you’ll most likely receive a 1099 form to report your income, as opposed to the more common W-2.
+Most locum tenens physicians work as an independent contractor.
+That means you’ll most likely receive a 1099 form to report your income, as opposed to the more common W-2.
 This might sound daunting, but really, it isn’t.

-Jerry Callahan, a director at Pearce, Bevill, Leesburg, and Moore, a tax firm that specializes in physician taxes, points out two important differences or characteristics to keep in mind if this is your first time filing with a 1099.
+Jerry Callahan, a director at Pearce, Bevill, Leesburg, and Moore, a tax firm that specializes in physician taxes, points out two important things to keep in mind if this is your first time filing with a 1099.

 First, a 1099 independent contractor is responsible for paying both portions of the Medicare and Social Security taxes.
 This is something that W-2 employees don’t have to think about because the payment is taken out of their paychecks automatically by their employer.
 In addition — and this is the second key difference, says Callahan — 1099 independent contractors are typically required to pay quarterly taxes.
 This means paying an estimated tax payment four times a year.